7 Fun Stops on a Boston to Bar Harbor Road Trip

 15 MILES

-The main public beach was surprisingly crowded for a cool, drizzly July day.
-Most people were cozied up, in comfortable chairs under a long covered sitting area that faces the beach.
+Surprisingly, the main public beach was pretty crowded for a cool, drizzly July day.
+Most people were cozied up, in comfortable chairs under a covered sitting area facing the beach.
 It looked like the perfect spot to read a book.
 All it needed on this summer day was a fireplace.

 Wet and cold, we hurried back to the car to turn the heat on.
 Even with the sun not shining, this was still one of my favorite stops on our Boston to Bar Harbor road trip.